Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### going-over - 350 pts <a name="going-over"></a>

-**Provided:** My friends said they were going on a trip but I think they ran into some trouble...
+**Challenge Description:** My friends said they were going on a trip but I think they ran into some trouble...
 They sent me these two files before we lost contact (*src.c* and *going-over*).
 `nc 0.cloud.chals.io 10197`

 **Solution:** My first steps when approaching a new binary are to run `checksec`, `file`, and `strings | grep <flag format>` for some easy wins.
 While this challenge isn't *that* easy, popping it open in Ghidra makes it pretty apparent what we're working with and it's nearly as easy: